uktrade/iigb-beta-content/content/beta/industries/life-sciences/overview/en_US.md

 ---
 title: Health and Life Sciences Overview
 ---

-The UK is an attractive place for health and life sciences companies to invest.
-Currently, there are over 5,600 companies operating in the UK, generating an approximate £60.7 billion.

 We are home to 4 of the world’s top 10 universities and are the principal recipient of public and private life sciences financing.

 We have a rich heritage powered by innovative research and a tax structure that rewards innovation.